bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

   |                    +++
 ```

-Remember, if we're going to modify a variable, we have to declare that it is a mutable variable using the `mut` keyword.
+Remember, if we're going to modify a variable, we have to declare that it is mutable using the `mut` keyword.
 The compiler is suggesting that we add `mut` to the beginning of the `transaction_bytes` argument.
 Let's try that and see what happens.

 ```rust
 fn read_version(mut transaction_bytes: &[u8]) -> u32 {